mobizt/FirebaseClient/README.md

 - ### Working with Filesystems and BLOB

-The file config class ([FileConfig](examples/App/AppInitialization/SaveAndLoad/)) will be used to hold the SD/Flash filesystems information and the file operation callback when file upload or download is required.
+The file config class ([FileConfig](/examples/App/AppInitialization/Async/Callback/SaveAndLoad/)) will be used to hold the SD/Flash filesystems information and the file operation callback when file upload or download is required.

 The function that requires file/BLOB for download and upload will accept the file config data (`file_config_data`) in its parameters.

 The `file_config_data` can be obtained from the static functions called `getFile` and `getBlob`.

-The `FileConfig` class parameters is included the following.
+The `FileConfig` class parameters are included the following.

 ```cpp
 FileConfig::FileConfig(<filename>, <file_callback>)